yapplabs/ember-modal-dialog/README.md

 \* Please see [Hubspot Tether](http://github.hubspot.com/tether/) for usage documentation.

-When tethering scenario, you may also pass the following properties, which are passed through to Tether:
+When in a tethering scenario, you may also pass the following properties, which are passed through to Tether:

 Property              | Purpose
 --------------------- | -------------